PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/node/key-vault-managed-identity.md

 For an implementation, see the code sample: [auth-code-key-vault](../../../samples/msal-node-samples/auth-code-key-vault).

-> :information_source: Converting `PKCS12/PFX` to `PEM`
+### Converting `PKCS12/PFX` to `PEM`

->
-> In most circumstances, Azure Key Vault can export certificates and private keys in `pem` format (see: [Export stored certificates](https://docs.microsoft.com/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli#export-stored-certificates)), if **Content Type** was chosen as `pem` during certificate generation (see: [Create a certificate in Key Vault](https://docs.microsoft.com/azure/key-vault/certificates/tutorial-rotate-certificates#create-a-certificate-in-key-vault)).
+In most circumstances, Azure Key Vault can export certificates and private keys in `pem` format (see: [Export stored certificates](/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli#export-stored-certificates)), if **Content Type** was chosen as `pem` during certificate generation (see: [Create a certificate in Key Vault](/azure/key-vault/certificates/tutorial-rotate-certificates#create-a-certificate-in-key-vault)).
 If for some reason this is not the case, OpenSSL can be used for conversions.
 Please refer to [Certificates: converting pfx to pem](./certificate-credentials.md#optional-converting-pfx-to-pem).

 ## Using Azure Managed Identity